ankithabudhya/Ankithan/README.md

 Traditional healthcare systems mainly depend on manual consultations and hospital visits, which can become inefficient due to overcrowding, delayed healthcare support, and increased workload for doctors and healthcare professionals.

-Recent developments in AI-powered healthcare systems help improve healthcare accessibility, patient engagement, and intelligent healthcare assistance through automated healthcare support systems.
+Recent developments in AI-powered healthcare systems help improve healthcare accessibility, patient engagement, and intelligent healthcare assistance through automated healthcare support systems.[1][2][3]

 ---